nilsilva11/journal-app/appupdates/README.md

 - Form
 - Sections
-- Spent 3 hours try to resolve a bug that I couldn´t find.
+- Spent 3 hours trying to resolve a bug that I couldn´t find.
 I just had to write a line of code to solve it.
 Nice

 ## Habits Screen Screenshots
 | New Habit Sheet        | Tracking period        | Colors for organization | Habits Overview        |